Kejriwal announces loan waiver, 5 other pre-poll 'guarantees' for Gujarat farmers

 The AAP leader added that a government headed by his party in the state will first cover five farm produce - wheat, paddy, cotton, chana and groundnut - under the 'buy at MSP' programme and then add more commodities to the list going forward.

 "I have learnt the farmers in Gujarat get electricity at night to irrigate their fields.
 If the AAP is voted to power, we will give electricity during the day, that, too, for 12 hours.
-We will also cancel the land survey done by this government and order a re-survey," said Kejriwal.
+We will also cancel the land survey done by this government and order a re-survey," he said.

-The AAP leader said it was unfair to provide electricity to farmers for irrigation at night while Gujarat CM Bhupendra Patel and state BJP President CR Paatil can have power supply for 24 hours.

 "This land survey was wrong.
 We will scrap it and conduct a re-survey of land by keeping farmers in the loop," said the Delhi CM.